 Partnering with product development companies, on the other hand, gives you access to global talent pools, and a choice of collaboration models – from full-scale project outsourcing to extending your team to bridge the skills gap.

-The SaaS model looks highly attractive for both companies and individuals: ease of entry, flexible pricing, and excellent accessibility make users choose web-based tools and services over traditional software.
+The SaaS development looks highly attractive for both companies and individuals: ease of entry, flexible pricing, and excellent accessibility make users choose web-based tools and services over traditional software.
 The prospects of building cloud-based solutions look brighter than ever, yet, there are many challenges and pitfalls associated with web app development.